TEST 2: Verifying Throttle Position Sensor Has Power

-Check the TPS connector wire that connects to TPS pin #1, with the red multimeter test lead (see the illustration above).
+Check the TPS connector VIO/WHT wire with the red multimeter test lead.

-IMPORTANT Avoid probing the front of the TPS connector.
-Probing the metal terminal of the TPS connector, with your multimeter's test lead, could damage it and require that you replace the connector.
+IMPORTANT It's not a good idea to probe the front of the TPS connector.
+Probing the metal terminal of the TPS connector could damage it and require that you replace the connector.
 Use a back probe or a wire piercing probe instead of probing the front of the connector.

 Connect the black multimeter test lead to a good and clean Ground point on the engine or directly on the negative (-) battery terminal.

 When you've set up the test, have a helper turn the Key On Engine Off (KOEO).